OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 # 05 - Ontology

+## Part 1 - General introduction on ontologies and the OEO -- Under construction!

-## Course 1 - How can I contribute to the Open Energy Ontology?
+### How can I contribute to the Open Energy Ontology?

 Development of the Open Energy Ontology (OEO) is a community effort and takes place on [GitHub](https://github.com/OpenEnergyPlatform/ontology).